 Tobacco control groups like Campaign for Tobacco-Free Kids and Truth Initiative have led the pressure campaign to force Walgreens to end tobacco (and vape) sales, with social media posts and even a petition drive promoted to their email lists.

-With nearly 10,000 stores in all 50 states, Walgreens makes vaping products available to customers in many neighborhoods and rural areas that aren’t served by vape shops or other retailers that sell vapes.
+With nearly 10,000 stores in all 50 states, Walgreens makes vape products available—like vape pens, e-liquids, vape tanks, and pod mods—to customers in many neighborhoods and rural areas that aren’t served by vape shops or other retailers that sell vapes.
 Last week, CASAA issued an open letter to Walgreens, thanking the company for selling low-risk nicotine products, and urging it to continue serving the market for tobacco harm reduction products.